avenirs-esr/avenirs-dsav/src/components/interaction/tabs/AvTabs/AvTabs.md

 | --- | --- |
 | `default` | Default slot for adding tabs (each tab must be in an `AvTab`). |

+## 🚀 Storybook demos

+You can find examples of use and demo of the component on its dedicated [Storybook page](https://avenirs-esr.github.io/avenirs-dsav/storybook/?path=/docs/components-interaction-tabs-avtabs--docs).

 ## 💡 Examples of use

 ```vue